clearloop/inkpad/docs/tutorials/impl/getting-started.md

 }
 ```

-Here we go, a new implementation of ceres.
+Here we go, a new implementation of inkpad.